zonal Zonal Analysis

 Data Source Particle Name

-User-selected particle source.
-Many times, there will only be one available selection because there is only one defined particle source, but there are times where there may be more (e.g., bubbles and particles)
+The user-selected particle source.
+Many times there will only be one available selection because there is only one defined particle source, but there are times where there may be more (e.g., bubbles and particles).

 Custom

-The property being analyzed is defined by the user via a User Defined Function (UDF)
+The property being analyzed is defined via a user-defined function.

 Nx